RegenCo-op/EMPowerSystem/ThermalFluidController/README.md

 This arrangement can check for multiple system faults.
 Two sensors are used because this condition is critical to safe and reliable operation.

+### Operation of System:

+Step 1.
+Check the Storage Tank Fluid Level.
+   i.
+Check to make sure Storage Tank Fluid Level Sensors 1 and 2 are in agreement.
+      * If not set alarm and fault code and continue to ii.
+      * If in agreement continue to iii.

+   ii.
+Check to see if at least one of them is in normal range,
+       * If both out of normal range set alarm and fault code and DO NOT continue, conditions do not support safe and reliable operation.
+       * If at least one is in normal range continue to iv.

+   iii.
+Average Storage Tank Fluid Level Sensors 1 and 2 readings to define the Storage Tank Fluid Level and continue to Step 2.
+   iv.
+Use the reading of the of the sensor within normal range to define the Storage Tank Fluid Level and continue to Step 2.

 TankLevelCheck()
     start monitoring tank_level